TWICKENHAM ROWING CLUB BYLAWS

 -

-Unsafe Conditions: No Single Sculler may boat when the Executive Committee, Director of Rowing or their representative deems the conditions to be unsafe.
-Single Scullers must be familiar with the Risk Assessment table and understand the safe boating limits relating to tidal flow, stream wind and other weather conditions.
+Unsafe Conditions: No Single sculler may boat when the Executive Committee, Director of Rowing or their nominated representative deems the conditions to be unsafe.
+Single scullers must be familiar with the current risk assessment table and understand the safe boating limits relating to tidal flow, stream wind and other weather conditions.

 5.4.
 Early Morning and Night Time Rowing (and in poor visibility)